sebastiencaille/sky-lib/dataflow-manager/README.md

    * taking a set of data as parameters
    * producing a set of data (except for the last processor of the chain, which is only consuming data)
 * External Adapters (to retrieve/push data from an external service, eg from a database)
+* Flow controls, like
-* Conditions, which are controlling which processor must be executed according to the current set of data
+   * conditions, which are controlling which processor must be executed according to the current set of data
+   * data splitters, which are splitting large amounts of data into smaller chunks

 The flow implementations would be defined in a way that allows adequate visualization and testing.